collocations.org

 Food is in short supply following the flooding.

-demand and supply/supply and demand
+demand and supply, supply and demand

 laws of supply and demand

-a fall/a shortfall in supply
+a fall in supply, a shortfall in supply

-an increase in supply 2 supplies
+an increase in supply

-amount of sth needed
+2. (supplies) amount of sth needed

 The Red Cross flew emergency food supplies into the war zone.

-VERB + SUPPLY
+VERB + SUPPLIES

-bring (in/up), lay in, provide (sb/sth with)
+bring, bring in, lay in, provide (sb/sth with)

 The money raised will provide vital medical supplies to refugee camps.

-be/run out of, be/run short of | threaten
+be out of, be short of

 Rebel action threatened relief supplies.

-SUPPLY + VERB
+SUPPLIES + VERB

-hold out, last | be depleted, be exhausted, run low/out/short
+be depleted, be exhausted, run out

-~ of
+supply of

 Collocations for supply - verb

-amply, liberally, well | adequately
+amply, well

 Any room where gas is used must be adequately supplied with air.

-poorly | generously, kindly
+generously, helpfully, kindly

 a buffet supper, generously supplied by club members

-VERB + SUPPLY
+VERB + supply

 Each applicant is asked to supply a portfolio of work at interview.